 "It's great to see you too, Lana.
 What can I do to make it up to you?"

 Lana pretended to think.
 "I would like dinner, but not just fried zucchini sticks at the bar outside, I've always wanted to go to the new revolving restaurant at the top of the Capitol State building."
 She batted her eyes at him.

 Clark couldn't say no to her.
 He put an arm around her waist.
 "Okay, Lana, you win.
 And you deserve it.
 I heard the food was really good there.
 When would you like to go?"

 "And you can't break it, Clark.
 You've stood me up before. and it's pretty demeaning."
 She pouted.

 "I'm sorry, I really am.
 I promise I won't."

 They went beside her desk and Clark took the files back.
 "Are you sure you want to go out with…me?"

 Lana stapled her reports.
 "Of course I am.
 Why wouldn't I?"
 She smiled sweetly.
 "We're good friends, Clark, I love going out with you."
 She peered into his face.
 "Clark, you look really tired, are you getting enough sleep?"

 "Yeah, but I had a restless night."

-Clark stared after her adoringly as she went to Jackson's office and then took the files to a private nook upstairs again.
+Clark stared after her adoringly as she went to Jackson's office and then he took the files to a private nook upstairs again.
 In less than two minutes with super speed, the files were complete.
 That simple action wore him out; He was spent.
-He had never been put to the task of moving an entire planet before.
+He'd never been put to the task of moving an entire planet before.
 It was one of the few times he realized his powers and strength had its limits.
-The orbit re-configuration went more successful than they hoped.
+The orbit re-configuration went more successful than they'd hoped.
 When he went onto the planet he removed all the oppressive domes as his final saving act.